adobe/aepsdk-core-ios/Documentation/EventHub/Contract.md

 ## Contract

+### Event hub:
+- Event hub itself is not accessible, you can interact with it through `MobileCore` class or Extension's API.
+- When initialize the event hub, the set of the extension class need to be passed to it.
+Currently we do not support dynmaically add or remove an extension.
+- Once all the extensions's `onRegistered()` have finished, the event hub is considered booted and it begins to distribue events to each extensiosn.

 In the following docs, assuming the events coming in the order of:

 E1 → E2 → E3 → .... → EN1 → EN2 → EN3 → EN4 → .......